 - Check out the new German Classic Works HQ

 - Great classic Land Rovers for sale

-We made our fourth visit to Classic Works to see how the first year has gone, and how it’s changed over the last few months, guided round this time by Jaguar stalwart Tony O’Keefe, very much the long-term guardian of the classics.
+We made our fourth visit to Classic Works in 2018 to see how the first year has gone, and how it’s changed over the last few months, guided round this time by Jaguar stalwart Tony O’Keefe, very much the long-term guardian of the classics.